search ]

 Auto-Update Plugins via Dashboard

-However, if you apply the auto_update_plugin filter in your functions.php file, it will override these settings.
+However, if you apply the auto_update_plugin filter in your functions.php file, it will override these dashboard settings.
 For instance, if you disable automatic plugin updates using the filter, it will prevent updates even if auto-updates are enabled in the dashboard.

 Major vs. Minor Updates